cocos/cocos-docs/en/editor/publish/build-open-data-context.md

 # Access to Open Data Context

-Currently, platforms such as **WeChat**, **Baidu**, and **ByteDance Mini Game** have added the concept of **Open Data Context**, which is a separate game execution environment, in order to protect their social relationship chain data.
+Currently, platforms such as **WeChat**, **Baidu**, and **Douyin Mini Game** have added the concept of **Open Data Context**, which is a separate game execution environment, in order to protect their social relationship chain data.
 The resources, engines, and applications in the **Open Data Context** are completely isolated from the main context, and only in the **Open Data Context** can developers access the relationship chain data through the open interface provided by the platform to implement some features such as leaderboards.

 In **Cocos Creator 3.0**, we deprecate the Canvas Renderer module and replaced it with a lightweight front-end Canvas engine based on **XML** + **CSS** designed by WeChat team.
 The engine is integrated into the **Cocos Creator 3.0**'s built-in **Open Data Context** project template, which allows developers to implement a leaderboard-like feature based on the template with a few basic front-end skills.